-SD Card The other option that some flight controllers offer is to use a Micro SD Card slot.
-Although it's much bigger and slightly heavier, it offers a huge amount of storage capability.
+The other option that some flight controllers offer is to use a Micro SD Card slot.
+Although it's much bigger and slightly heavier, it offers a huge amount of storage capacity.
 When using a 16Gb card you can basically record every single flight at the fastest logging speed for the rest of the quadcopters lifespan and still not run out of space!.
 However, if you have a bad crash, the SD card can sometimes pop out which can be hard to find.

 Most flight controllers include a voltage sensor which measured the battery voltage that gives you an idea of how much longer you can fly for.
 It can also be used to sound an alarm to warn you via a buzzer, or send back to you via telemetry, or displayed on your OSD.

 Some more advanced flight controllers also include a current sensor which provides a much more accurate measure of your battery capacity remaining.
 However, it is important to check the specifications of the current sensor, as some have a current limit.
 So if the board only has an 80A current sensor, then you can only use a maximum of 4x 20A ESC.
 Otherwise, you risk damaging the current sensor.
-There are some technicalities with this that mean you probably could use bigger ESC, but I will not get into this right now, as that is a separate guide.
+There are some technicalities with this that means you probably could use bigger ESC, but I will not get into this right now, as that is a separate guide.